Containers

 About Singularity Containers (Images)

-Similar to Docker, a Singularity container (or, more commonly, image) is a self-contained software stack.
-As Singularity does not require a root-level daemon to run its images (as is required by Docker) it is suitable for use on multi-user HPC systems such as ARCHER2.
-Within the container/image, you have exactly the same permissions as you do in a standard login session on the system.
+Similar to Docker, a Singularity container is a self-contained software stack.
+As Singularity does not require a root-level daemon to run its containers (as is required by Docker) it is suitable for use on multi-user HPC systems such as ARCHER2.
+Within the container, you have exactly the same permissions as you do in a standard login session on the system.

-In practice, this means that an image created on your local machine with all your research software installed for local development will also run on ARCHER2.
+In practice, this means that a container image created on your local machine with all your research software installed for local development will also run on ARCHER2.

 Using Singularity Images on ARCHER2

-Singularity images can be used on ARCHER2 in a number of ways, including:
+Singularity containers can be used on ARCHER2 in a number of ways, including:

 - Interactively on the login nodes